plus sub section on Lucy Way Sistare Say, a.k.a.

 -

-- If abstraction has a hard time in the market, it's hard
+- If abstraction has a hard time in the market,

-what the painting will look like, or can look like, and deep space, a place
+tells in detail what the painting will look like, or can look like, and

-to put the pieces where they can relate easily across and open interior.
+deep space, a place to put the pieces where they can relate easily

-This doesn't make it easier for realist paint to be good, just easier
+across and open interior.
+This doesn't make it easier for realist paint

-to get started, and it clarifies what has to be done to work it through.
+has to be done to work it through.
+The Abstract painter has to invent

-of the best painters of the first generation of abstractionists matured
+everything.
+I think that's why most of the best painters of the first

-so late, and why so few of them were consistently good.
-The first maps
+generation of abstractionists matured so late, and why so few of them

-of any new territory are the roughest.
+were consistently good.
+The first maps of any new territory are the

 -

-- The first job of the abstract painter is to work out
+- The first job of the abstract painter is to work

-Kline built black and white skeletons, Pollock wove airy nets, Rothko scrubbed
+expanded Cubism, Kline built black and white skeletons, Pollock wove

-on fuzzy, symmetric rectangles.
-Then come Frankenthaler's pastel stains,
+airy nets, Rothko scrubbed on fuzzy, symmetric rectangles.
+Then come

-Louis's centrifugal stream, Noland's bright targets, Olitski's crammed
+Frankenthaler's pastel stains, Louis's centrifugal stream, Noland's

-edges.
-Each contrived a structure to replace that of depicted reality.
+bright targets, Olitski's crammed edges.
+Each contrived a structure to

-Each left his invention in the inventory of form.
-There's a lot available
+inventory of form.
+There's a lot available to us now.
+That's one reason

-to us now.
-That's one reason why there are so many artist of Carol Sutton's
+why there are so many artist of Carol Sutton's generation painting so

-that plagued the older painters.
+the older painters.

 -